Cape of the North

-When French star Claude Jade arrived to play the role of the nun Marie Therese, she was accompanied for the second part of the shooting by her husband Bernard Coste.
+When French star Claude Jade arrived to play the role of the nun Marie-Therese, she was accompanied for the second part of shooting by her husband Bernard Coste.
 For journalists, it was agreed that officially he was the private secretary.
-Claude Jade says: I had to hide the existence of my husband and that I was pregnant ...
+Claude Jade said: I had to hide the existence of my husband and that I was pregnant [...]
 My pregnancy also prevents me from returning to Japan for the first release of the movie!
-Production is estimated that this condition is incompatible with the role of a Nun, especially as the press believes me single.
+Production is estimated that this condition is incompatible with the role of a nun, especially as the press believes me single.

-The film has yet to see an NTSC release, nor even one with an English translation.
+The film has yet to see an NTSC release, nor one with an English translation.